GIScience/pytest-approval/README.md

 ```

-Verify binary files such as an image:
+To verify binary files such as an image PyCharm or Visual Studio Code needs to
+be installed.
+Examples:

 ```python
 from PIL import Image